 Utilizing an eclectic musical approach, Dr. Matthew Geiger continues to champion both new and canonic percussive works through teaching, performance, and research.
 His experience includes both the study and performance of orchestral percussion, solo and chamber repertoire, timpani, drum set, and world music.
 Currently, Matthew is Assistant Professor of Percussion at East Tennessee State University in Johnson City, Tennessee.
 Prior to ETSU, Matthew taught at Morehead State University in Kentucky, serving as Visiting Assistant Professor of Jazz and Percussion.
 His recent performances have focused on solo vibraphone, both in the jazz idiom as well as contemporary twentieth-century repertoire.
 Along with International solo performances in Sweden and China, he performed a vibraphone concerto with Science Hill High School at the Midwest Band and Orchestra Clinic in 2018 and was named the winner of the 2013 International Solo Vibraphone Competition by the Percussive Arts Society.

-Matthew received his Doctorate of Musical Arts along with dual Bachelor’s degrees in Music Performance and Mathematics at the University of Kentucky.
+Matthew received his Doctor of Musical Arts along with dual Bachelor’s degrees in Music Performance and Mathematics at the University of Kentucky.
 He received his Master's degree in percussion performance at the University of Michigan.
 His principal teachers include James B. Campbell, Joseph Gramley, Jonathan Ovalle, Michael Gould, Paul Berns, and Chad Kohler.
 Matthew Geiger is a Yamaha Performing Artist and educational artist for Zildjian Cymbals, Innovative Percussion, and Black Swamp Percussion.